richmahn/en_tn/psa/front/intro.md

 #### Why do the ULB and UDB display the Book of Psalms as poetry, but some modern versions do not? ####

 The Psalms were written as Hebrew poetry.
-This style typically uses pairs of poetic lines that stand in different kinds of relationships with each other.
+This style typically uses pairs of poetic lines that relate to each other in different ways.
 Usually, poetic lines are said to be "parallel" to each other.
 The ULB and UDB use indentation to show that the writing is poetry rather than prose.
 A line that is indented further to the right is paired with the line above it.
 (See: [[rc://en/ta/man/translate/figs-parallelism]])

 Translators will have to decide whether or not to present the Psalms as poetry in their own language.
-This decision may well make it necessary to consider whether their language has poetic forms that are suitable for expressing the thought of the Psalms.
-Some translators will decide to present the Book of Psalms not as poetry, but as prose.
+Translators will need to consider whether their language has poetic forms that are suitable for expressing the thought of the Psalms.
+Some translators will decide to present the Book of Psalms not as poetry but as prose.

 #### Why do some versions number the Psalms differently than others? ####

-There have been different numbering systems for the Psalms from ancient times.
-When Jews translated the Book of Psalms from Hebrew into Greek, they eventually numbered many psalms differently.
-As a result, the Hebrew numbering and the Greek numbering of psalms were both passed down through the centuries.
-Both systems are still in use today.
-Translators will probably want to use the system that most versions in their own country use.
+From ancient times, people have numbered the Psalms differently.
+The Jews numbered the Psalms in Hebrew in one way.
+When they translated the Psalms into Greek, they numbered them in a different way.
+As a result, the Hebrew numbering and the Greek numbering of Psalms were both passed down through the centuries.
+They are both still in use today.
+Translators will probably want to use the numbering that most versions in their own country use.

 #### How should the translator view the terms Selah and Higgaion that occur in various psalms? ####